lucasejones/Web-Crawler-Practice/README.md

 ### Implementation
-I intend to put the results from all 7 sites into a database, so when the user starts typing it into the site, this input queries the database and auto-completes any matching results (name, organization name, and link) underneath.
+I intend to put the results from all 7 sites into a database, which will be accessed through user input on the Django site.
+When the user starts typing the company in question into the text field, this input queries the database and auto-completes any matching results
+(name, organization name, and link) underneath.
 Then, when the user presses enter in their search, whatever links are displayed underneath become clickable, which when clicked redirect to the corresponding certification site.